vue-js-israel/vue-israel-website-v2/README.md

 ##### 6. Additional Tools

-Consider using linters and code formatters (ESLint, Prettier) to automate and enforce these guidelines.
+We are using linters and code formatters (ESLint, Prettier) to automate and enforce these guidelines.

 Remember to keep the codebase clean, modular, and easily maintainable by following these conventions.

 ## Documentation

-### formsubmit API
+### Contact-us form:

-- Contact-us page form uses formsubmit API for submission via email.
+- Contact-us page form uses [formsubmit API](https://formsubmit.co/) for submission via email.